bakame-php/http-structured-fields/docs/item.md

 - The second argument, which is optional, MUST be an iterable construct
   where its index represents the parameter key and its value an item or an item type value;

+It is possible to use

+- `Item::fromToken` internally use `Token::fromString` to
+- `Item::fromEncodedByteSequence` internally use `ByteSequence::fromEncoded`
+- `Item::fromDecodedByteSequence` internally use `ByteSequence::fromDecoded`

+Those listed named constructores expect a string or a stringable object as its first argument and the same argument definition as in `Item::from` for parameters argument.

 ```php
 use Bakame\Http\StructuredFields;